 Results of NO_x measurements shall be recorded and maintained as required in R307-170 and as described in Provision I.S.1 of this permit.
 The permittee shall record the output of the systems, for measuring the NO_x emissions on the main stack.
-Measurement results shall be expressed as pounds of NO_x emitted per hour calculated at the end of each calendar day for the preceding 24 hours.
-Each month the annual average shall be calculated from the daily averages from the preceding 12-month period.
-Additionally, the following data shall also be recorded: The total number of hourly periods during the month in which measurements were not taken; the reason for measurement loss in each period greater than three continuous hours of loss; the date on which the annual emissions average based on hourly emissions exceeded the applicable emissions level for the month being reported, and all conversion values used to derive the 24 hour average and annual average for NO_x including temperature and differential pressure of stack gases.
+Measurement results shall be expressed as pounds of NO_x emitted per hour calculated at the end of each day for the preceding 24 hours.
+Additionally, the following data shall also be recorded: the total number of hourly periods during the month in which measurements were not taken; for any periods where loss of measurement is greater than three continuous hours, the reason for loss of measurement in each period; the dates and number of exceedances on which the annual emissions average based on hourly emissions exceeded the applicable emissions level for the month being reported, the daily NO_x averages, calculations used to derive the estimated flow rates and a list of the periods where stack gas flow rate was estimated in each month, and all conversion values used to derive the 24 hour average and annual average for NO_x including temperature and differential pressure of stack gases.

-Results of each measurement or monitoring system and reports evaluating the performance of such systems shall be summarized and shall be submitted to the Director within 20 days after the end of each month.
-Every month the owner/operator shall calculate the emissions in lbs/hr averaged over the previous 12 calendar months and shall submit the emissions to the Director by the twentieth day of each month using data from the previous 12 months.
 All audit and accuracy test results shall be submitted to the Director within 60 days after the audit or accuracy test is completed.
-Calculations used to derive the estimated flow rates and a list of the periods where stack gas flow rate was estimated in each month shall be submitted with the monthly data reports.
 Data, reports, or results required to be submitted to the Director shall be deemed to be verified and accepted as valid and not subject to challenge and shall be used by the Director in determining compliance with the main smelter stack NO_x emission limits, unless, within 30 days of the time of submittal the permittee or the Director provides evidence that the data, results, or reports or any part thereof, are greater than 20 percent in error.
 Any additional reporting required by R307-170 and Provision I.S.1 of this permit shall also be met.